apache/beam/website/www/site/content/en/documentation/basics.md

  * [_Aggregation_](#aggregation) - Aggregation is computing a value from
    multiple (1 or more) input elements.
  * [_User-defined function (UDF)_](#user-defined-function-udf) - Some Beam
-   operations allow you to run user-defined code as a way of configuring the transform.
+   operations allow you to run user-defined code as a way to configure the transform.
  * [_Schema_](#schema) - A schema is a language-independent type definition for a `PCollection`.
 The schema for a `PCollection` defines elements of that `PCollection` as an ordered list of named fields.
  * [_SDK_](/documentation/sdks/java/) - A language-specific library for pipeline
+   authors.
-   authors (we often call them "users" even though we have many kinds of users) to build transforms, construct their pipelines, and submit them to a runner.
+   to build transforms, construct their pipelines, and submit them to a runner.
  * [_Runner_](#runner) - A runner runs a Beam pipeline using the capabilities of your chosen data processing engine.

-These concepts might be very similar to your processing engine's concepts.
-Since Beam's design is for cross-language operation and reusable libraries of transforms, there are some special features worth highlighting.

-The following sections cover these concepts in a bit more detail and provide links to more additional resources.
+The following sections cover these concepts in more detail and provide links to additional documentation.

 ### Pipeline